-Encourages redevelopment/renovation of substandard structures that create mixed use facilities associated with the Brazos River Corridor and the Public Improvement District.
+Encourages redevelopment/renovation of substandard structures that create mixed-use facilities associated with the Brazos River Corridor and the Public Improvement District.

 Tax Exempt Bond Financing

-Program offers businesses the opportunity to apply for facility bonds.
+The program offers businesses the opportunity to apply for facility bonds.
 Bonds are used to finance property development at lower interest rates than conventional financing.